Monero logo

 Monero has a hardcoded genesis block that gets added to the blockchain on the first run of the daemon1.
 The contents of this block are different depending on the network.

-For all networks the timestamp is set to 0, the major and minor version of the block are set to CURRENT_BLOCK_MAJOR_VERSION and CURRENT_BLOCK_MINOR_VERSION2, These two constants are set to 1 and 0 respectively3.
+For all networks the timestamp is set to 0, the major and minor version of the block are set to CURRENT_BLOCK_MAJOR_VERSION and CURRENT_BLOCK_MINOR_VERSION2.
+These two constants are set to 1 and 0 respectively3.
 The transaction field is empty, and the previous block hash is not set so that field is zeroed.

 Mainnet